-The Roles and Functions of a CFO
+The Roles and Functions of a Chief Financial Officer

 Drive Financial Strategy: A CFO is the engine of a company’s financial strategy, focusing on financial planning, capital allocation, and investment decisions that support business growth.